Master of Engineering Studies

-- at least 75 points to be selected from courses from Schedule B of the Master of Engineering
+- at least 75 points to be selected from courses in your endorsement from Schedule B of the Master of Engineering

 - the remaining courses to be selected from Schedule C of the Master of Engineering.

-The MEngST takes one to two years full-time or two to five years part-time.
+The MEngST takes 12 months full-time or two to five years part-time.
 Study for the degree will normally be full-time, but the College of Engineering Dean (Academic) may approve part-time enrolment.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.